srl-labs/learn-srlinux/docs/blog/posts/2024/srl-eos-vlans.md

 + Ping to 10.1.12.2 (double tag outer VID: 12, inner VID: 13) was successful.
 ```

-As per our [single-tagged-range VLAN](#single-tagged-range-vlan) section of the original blog post:
+As per our [single-tagged-range VLAN](./srl-vlans.md#single-tagged-range-vlan) section of the original blog post:

-1. Untagged frames are dropped, since they don't have a VLAN
+1. Untagged frames are dropped, since they don't have a VLAN tag present.
 2. Single tagged frames with `VLAN 1` are dropped, since they don't match the configured `VLAN 10`.
 3. Single tagged frames with `VLAN 10` are accepted.
 At the SRL switch, frames are forwarded transparently.
 4. Single tagged frames with `VLAN 11` are accepted.
 At the SRL switch, frames are forwarded transparently.